Pascal's Sucker Bet

 Bait and Switch

 Suppose I decided that Pascal is right, that I should "get religion" just in case.
 Which one should I choose?
 On a worldwide basis, roughly equal numbers of people are Catholic, Protestant, Muslim, and Hindu, each having roughly one billion adherents.
 Another billion have some religion other than one of the big four.
-The remaining billion or so have no religion.
 None of the religions call to me.
 I have no basis for choosing one over the other.
 When I knelt and prayed for guidance God told me he didn't exist.

 All-Powerful = All-Stupid?